syenasweta/syzygy/README.md

 # SYZYGY

-Syzygy is mechanical keyboard with 66 switch, no keycap stabilizer required.
+Syzygy, the mechanical keyboard with sixty six switches, no keycap stabilizer required.

 ## Keyboard Layout